felipecrs/dahua-vto-on-home-assistant/README.md

 The main one is [`doorbell-ringed.yaml`](./home-assistant/automations/doorbell-ringed.yaml), which starts when someone rings the doorbell and performs the necessary actions like you saw in the demo video.

 For example, the first action is to cancel the call in the VTO.
-This is important so that 2-way audio communication can work well within go2rtc and the Frigate Card.
+This is important so that 2-way audio communication can work well within go2rtc and the Advanced Camera Card.

 You will need to [create two `input_boolean`s](https://www.home-assistant.io/integrations/input_boolean/) as well.
 In my automations they are named `input_boolean.doorbell_calling` and `input_boolean.do_not_disturb` (suggested icon is `mdi:bell-off`).